Probate Q&A Series How does an incomplete beneficiary change on a life insurance policy affect probate and my rights as a beneficiary?

 1. Detailed Answer

 When a life insurance policy owner tries to change the beneficiary but does so incompletely, the insurer may not recognize the new designation.
 Incomplete changes often arise when the owner fails to follow the insurer’s required form, leaves out essential information (such as full legal names), or neglects to obtain required signatures.
-Under North Carolina law, an insurer pays proceeds only to a valid, properly designated beneficiary.
+Under North Carolina law, an insurer generally pays proceeds only to a valid, properly designated beneficiary.
 If the attempted change does not meet the insurer’s rules, the policy will usually pay under the last effective beneficiary designation.
-If no prior valid designation exists, the insurer will pay the proceeds to the insured’s estate.
+If no prior valid designation exists, the insurer will generally pay the proceeds in accordance with the policy terms or, if payable to the estate, to the insured’s estate.

-When proceeds default to the estate, they enter probate administration.
+When proceeds are payable to the estate, they enter probate administration.
 Probate is the court-supervised process of identifying assets, paying debts, and distributing remaining property to heirs.
 Life insurance proceeds paid to the estate lose their pass-outside-probate status and can be subject to creditor claims and court fees.
 N.C.
-Gen. Stat. § 28A-2-1 defines “estate” broadly to include any interest the decedent held at death.
+Gen. Stat. § 28A-1-1 contains definitions used in Chapter 28A.
 Once proceeds belong to the estate, beneficiaries must wait for the probate process to complete before receiving any funds.

 As a beneficiary, your rights depend on whether the insurer accepted the beneficiary change: